 This can support USD 1.5 billion of clean investment projects with a potential GHG reductions of 1.7 MtCO2 per year and a cumulative total of 39 MtCO2 over the operational lifetime of the assets.

-In its pilot phase, the facility is expected to support climate related investments for a variety of actors: project developers and lenders, local utilities and commercial banks in emerging countries.
-Because it addresses such a major investment barrier, the potential impact of the instrument post-pilot is large.
+Since the instrument addresses such a major investment barrier, its potential impact post-pilot is large.
 It can be used in different countries and sectors and could also contribute to financial market development in developing countries, unlocking additional investment.

 In a pilot, TCX and International Finance Corporation (IFC) would collaborate to develop a pipeline of projects and enter into joint transactions where appropriate.
 Their roles are complementary and each would fill specific gaps in the market.